juliachelsie/Rock-Paper-Scissor/README.md

 ### Testing code via validators

+- I tested playing the game on different browsers, Chrome and Microsoft edge.
+- The game results are always correct.
+- The header, options, instructions, results and footer text are readable.

 - **Html**
 - No errors were returned when passing through the official W3C validator
 ![HTML](https://github.com/juliachelsie/Rock-Paper-Scissor/blob/main/documentation/HTMLvalidator.PNG)